7 Best Klaviyo Alternatives in 2026: Features, Pricing, and Comparisons

 SMS and channel fit

 Bottom line: Klaviyo remains a top choice for larger or more data-mature ecommerce programs.
-But if you're cost-sensitive, want an easier ramp, need different channel coverage, or simply prefer a cleaner UX, there are solid alternatives in 2025 worth a serious look.
+But if you're cost-sensitive, want an easier ramp, need different channel coverage, or simply prefer a cleaner UX, there are solid alternatives worth a serious look.

 How to choose one?